 You should also apply for the Illinois for Illinois (I4I) Study Abroad Undergraduate Scholarship AND the Charles Wert India-Illinois Scholarship (which is an International Programs and Studies Scholarship).
 For more information on both of these scholarships and more, click here.
 If you are a non-LAS student, be sure to contact your college about any possible scholarship opportunities.

 (Back to top)

-For any questions you may have or for more detailed information on the program, please contact the faculty leader, Professor Mithilesh Mishra or Stacy Billman in the Study Abroad Office (SAO).
-The SAO is located at:
+For any questions you may have or for more detailed information on the program, please contact the faculty leader, Professor Mithilesh Mishra or the Office of Illinois Abroad & Global Exchange (IAGE).
+The Office of IAGE is located at:

 910 S. Fifth Street